-First, you need to download and install the Media Preview application.
+First, you need to download and install an app called Media Preview.
 You can find the download link here: Media Preview, media file thumbnailing for Windows.

-Run the setup file that you have downloaded and, during the installation process, make sure that you select all shell extensions, so that you can set the thumbnails for all types of supported files.
+During the installation process, make sure that you select all shell extensions so that you can set the thumbnails for all types of supported files.

-This application is free only for non-commercial use and it works in both Windows 7 and Windows 8.1.
+This application is free only for non-commercial use, and it works in Windows 7 and higher, including Windows 10.

 The Media Preview user interface is now loaded.
 You have several tabs to go through:

-- Settings - you can set the quality of the thumbnails that will be generated by Media Preview.
-Some of these settings are hard to understand so it is better to use the available presets and set whether you prefer speed vs. quality.
-Then, click Apply and move on to the next tab.
+In the Settings tab, you can set the quality of the thumbnails generated by Media Preview.
+Some of these settings are hard to understand, so it is better to use the available presets and decide whether you prefer Speed vs. Quality.
+Then, click or tap on Apply and move on to the next tab.

 Similarly, on the Audio Formats tab, you can select the audio formats for which you want to enable the display of customized thumbnails.
 Once you've selected everything you wanted, click or tap on Apply.
 We found this tab less useful than the ones for setting video and image formats.
-Not that many users are interested in seeing custom thumbnails for their audio files since they are not really useful for these files.
+Not that many users are interested in seeing custom thumbnails for their audio files since they are not really useful for these kinds of files.

-- Image Formats - Select the file extensions for which you want to enable custom thumbnail previews and click Apply.
+On the Image Formats tab, choose the file extensions for which you want to enable custom thumbnail previews and click or tap on Apply.

-- Advanced - Here you can set the border style for each type of file and enable debug output in case you have problems with this application and you want to debug them.
-This option is recommended only to developers though, not casual users.
+On the Advanced tab, you can set the border style for each type of file and enable debug output if you have problems with this application and want to do some troubleshooting.
+This option is recommended only to developers, though, not casual users.

 Don't hesitate to try Media Preview and share with us how well it works for you.
-In case it doesn't work as expected, it's great that you can use this tool to restore the system default settings regarding thumbnails before uninstalling it.
+If it doesn't work as expected, you can use this tool to restore the system default settings regarding thumbnails before uninstalling it.
 We hope that you will enjoy using it, and if you know another easy method of making File Explorer display thumbnails for all common types of media files, share it with us in the comments below.